Ayushburman/BRAIN2/Neuroplasticity.md

 > The brain's ability
 > to reorganize itself
-> by forming new neural
+> by forming new neuralkjkw
 > connections throughout life.

 ---